Metamodel construction for sensitivity analysis: Theoretical result: oracle inequality for metamodel

-where for any set $E$, $I(E)$ denotes the characteristic function on $E$, and $C(|v|, \alpha)$ is a constant depending on $|v|$ and $\alpha$.
-Therefore, the rate $\nu_{n, v}$ defined at Equation~\eref{nu} is of order $n^{-\alpha/(2\alpha + |v|)}$ which is the usual nonparametric rate for $|v|$-dimensionnal functions.
+Consider now the case where the eigenvalues $\omega_{0, \ell}$ are decreasing at a rate $\ell^{-2\alpha}$ for some $\alpha > 1/2$.
+It can be shown, see Section~\ref{ratecvg.proof}, that the rate $\nu_{n, v}$ defined at Equation~\eref{nu} is bounded above by a term of order $n^{-\alpha/(2\alpha + 1)} (\log n)^{\gamma}$, where $\gamma \geq (|v|-1)\alpha/(2\alpha-1)$.
+Note that in this particular case, the rate of convergence depends on $|v|$ through the logarithmic term, and that up to this logarihmic term the rate of convergence has the same order than the usual nonparametric rate for unidimensionnal functions.
 It follows that the RKHS space $\cH$ should be chosen such that the unknown function $m$ is well approximated by sparse functions in $\cH$ with low order of interactions.